arijitmhptr/CordaService/README.md

 In this Cordapp, there are four parties:

-Finance Team: gives payroll order
+PCS: which is an IT company gives payroll order.
-Bank Operater: take the order and automatically initiate the money transfer
+HDFC: take the order and automatically initiate the money transfer
-PetersonThomas: worker #1 will accept money
+Priyata: worker #1 will accept money
-GeorgeJefferson: worker #2 will accept money
+Subhodeep: worker #2 will accept money

-There are two states PaymentRequestState & MoneyState, and two flows RequestFlow & PaymentFlow.
+There are two states PaymentRequest & MoneyState, and two flows RequestFlow & MoneyFlow.
 The business logic looks like the following:  alt text

-Finance team put in payroll request to the bank operators Bank operator receives the requests and process them without stopping Running the demo
+PCS put in payroll request to HDFC
+HDFC receives the requests and process them without stopping Running the demo

 Deploy and run the nodes by: